Executive Director: Craig Dallon, J.D.

 Students are oriented to the organizational structure of federal entities and the organization of the federal government.
 They are trained in government documents research; emphasizing agency records and legislation.
 GOL 670 meets as part of the last half of the Advanced Legal Research [LAW 313] course.
 Credit hours awarded for this course do not count as credit toward the JD degree.

 GOL 690.
-Workshop: Emerging Perspectives on Governance.
+Applied Political Philosophy in Governance.
 2 credits.
 FA

 This workshop focuses on current issues in government.
 The course looks at current events in the news relating to government.
 The course also focuses on understanding the teachings of leading social and political philosophers such as Plato, Locke, Hume, Rousseau, Mill, and others.
 Students are required to write a paper on a current political, social, or economic problem that could be addressed by government action.
 The paper completed for this course satisfies the major paper requirement for the MS degree.
 Credit hours awarded for this course do not count as credit toward the JD degree.